 The wildlife is also a reason to visit Florida.

-If you head to the Everglades, you will discover hundreds of alligators and crocodiles!
+If you head to the Everglades and take an Everglades airboat tour, you will discover hundreds of alligators and crocodiles!

 You can explore the wetlands on board an airspeed boat which is a very cool thing to do!